 Principal – Any person, other than a public body, that employs, retains, engages or uses, with or without compensation, a lobbyist.
 A Principal also includes any subsidiary of a corporation.
-(Re-registration Period: Dec 1, 2016 – Jan 9, 2017)
+(Re-registration period closed on Jan 9, 2017)

 Public Body – The Arizona board of regents, a university under the jurisdiction of the Arizona board of regents, the judicial department, any state agency, board, commission or council, any county, any county elected officer who elects to appoint a designated public lobbyist or any city, town, district or other political subdivision of this state that receives and uses tax revenues and that employs, retains, engages or uses, with or without compensation a designated public lobbyist or authorized public lobbyist.
-(Re-registration Period: Dec 1, 2016 – Jan 9, 2017)
+(Re-registration period closed on Jan 9, 2017)

-Designated Lobbyist or Designated Public Lobbyist – The Secretary of State’s “point of contact”, who is required to file a lobbyist registration form at the same time as the Principal/Public Body registration, unless the lobbyist is already registered.
+Designated Lobbyist or Designated Public Lobbyist – The Secretary of State’s “point of contact” who is required to file a lobbyist registration form at the same time as the Principal/Public Body registration, unless the lobbyist is already registered.
 The DL/DPL can be an individual or a firm whose primary professional function is lobbying in Arizona.
-(Re-registration Period: Dec 1, 2015 – Jan 11, 2016)
+(Re-registration Period: Dec 1, 2017 – Jan 8, 2018)